cisagov/Malcolm/README.md

 ### <a name="AuthSetup"></a>Configure authentication

 Malcolm requires authentication to access the [user interface](#UserInterfaceURLs).
-[Nginx](https://nginx.org/) can authenticate users with either local TLS-encrypted HTTP basic authentication or using a remote Lightweight Directory Acess Protocol (LDAP) authentication server.
+[Nginx](https://nginx.org/) can authenticate users with either local TLS-encrypted HTTP basic authentication or using a remote Lightweight Directory Access Protocol (LDAP) authentication server.

 With the local basic authentication method, user accounts are managed by Malcolm and can be created, modified, and deleted using a [user management web interface](#AccountManagement).
 This method is suitable in instances where accounts and credentials do not need to be synced across many Malcolm installations.